-Positions Funded Number of Positions % of Time Spent on Part C Salaries & Fringe Benefits Description of Duties Part C Data Specialist: Responsible for data collection, data entry, and data analysis Personnel for the LA salaries and benefits are 100% funded with Montana State Special Dollars.
+Positions Funded Number of Positions % of Time Spent on Part C Salaries & Fringe Benefits Description of Duties APR monitoring, and comprehensive monitoring activities.
+Part C Data Specialist: Responsible for data collection, data entry, and data analysis Personnel for the LA salaries and benefits are 100% funded with Montana State Special Dollars.
 Subtotal of amount under A: \$0